elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 ### Miscellaneous HTML

-Any additional HTML outside the fields is (unfortunately) added with the strangely named `add_to_field_list()` method.
+Any additional HTML outside the fields can be added with the strangely named `add_to_field_list()` method.
 It adds a strings as-is, so any HTML is allowed.
+Since version 1.6.0, a better way could be used, see the section under 'Finishing touches'.

 	$form->add_to_field_list( '<fieldset>' );